fmidev/metoclient/examples/features/readme.md

-# MetOClient with Rollup
+# Vector Data Source

-This example demonstrates how the [`metoclient` package](https://www.npmjs.com/package/@fmidev/metoclient) can be used with Rollup.
+This example demonstrates how to visualize time series data in GeoJSON format.
+Instead of a local file, the data can be provided by a suitable map server (e.g. GeoServer) or any other web API.

 Install the project dependencies.

-    cd examples/tiled
+    cd examples/features
     npm install

 Create a bundle for the browser.

     npm run build

-Open `index.html` to see the result.
+Open `index.html` in a browser.

-    open index.html